CallumDennisIE/2405-hackathon-team3/README.md

 - [Microsoft Copilot](https://copilot.microsoft.com/) was used to help generate the About section on the game cards.

 - [JPG to PNG](https://jpg2png.com/) was used to convert all images to PNG format.

+- [Veed.io](https://www.veed.io/) was used to convert a screen recording into a gif.

 - [Balsamiq](https://balsamiq.com/) was used to create the wireframes during the design phase of the project.